Updated: Dec 8, 2019.

 For the video display developer LCD panels are available in many sizes and resolutions, they are also available with many choices of maximum brightness.
 The following considers the topic of LCD panel brightness, the choices, the methods for adjusting brightness and some brightness adjustment scenarios.

-LCD panels are generally rated as to their maximum brightness level which is expressed in Nit.
-In terms of a practical understanding the following is a rough guide:
+LCD panels are generally rated as to their maximum brightness level which is expressed in Nits, it is equal to Candela/sqm (cd/m2), and this will be at a particular color temperature as noted in the specification, usually 10,000 K. In terms of a practical understanding, the following is a rough guide:

-- Laptop panels are typically up to 250 nit
+- Laptop panels are typically up to 250 nits

-- Desktop monitors and TVs are typically up to around 350 nit
+- Desktop monitors and TVs are typically up to around 350 nits

-- Digital signage displays are typically 450 to 500 nit
+- Digital signage displays are typically 450 to 500 nits

 Note: Some documentation refers to CD/m2 (Candela per square meter), CD/m2 and Nit are equivalent.